MOSES * EGYPT * SPAETH

 To be tracing to the widest extent the exact sources and informing data is, of course, a necessity.
 When interpreting this material the disagreement will often arise - always so necessary for science.
 When at this basic level new sources and data are being dismissed or even not inspected, it is really regrettable.

 The material's richness, possibilities, and presentation appears thus to have caused problematic reactions by certain university people.
-Written on the official letter paper of his Institute one of the academic teachers of the University of Copenhagen has sent a detest-letter to the personnel of the publishers of the book-series on Moses now presenting completely undocumented and defamatory accusations against the books and their writer.
+Written on the official letter paper of his Institute one of the academic teachers of the University of Copenhagen has sent a hate letter to the personnel of the old publishing office (C.A.
+Reitzel) of the book-series now presenting completely undocumented and defamatory accusations against the books and their writer.

 If the trendsetters are always right, then how do we collect new knowledge?
-Non-agreement is what drive science forward, so that we can grow wiser.
+Non-agreement is what drives science forward, so that we can grow wiser.
 Staying one-eyed will limit, whereas two eyes present a stereo vision in several dimensions on things.
-Phobia and opinions against those perspectives which are going outside of the researchers' myths about Moses, prevent recognition and analysing of the right-under-our-eyes historical reality of many old and new findings.
+Phobia and opinions against those perspectives which are going outside of the researchers' own myths about the historical Moses, preventing these people's recognition and analysing of the right-under-our-eyes historical reality of many old and new findings.

 Thus, it is a fatal blunder to use also later offshoots of the aforementioned and from the beginning very insecure complex of hypothesis.
 Although the hypothesis was never able to deliver any significant proof of either history or the justification for its continuance, it is now seen used as a kind of verity parameter to evaluate the reliability of the book-series on Moses.